cplusplus/draft/papers/nxxxx.md

 Did not add the macro `__cpp_lib_atomic_ref`.
 This macro already existed with the specified value.

+Did not change the value of the `__cpp_lib_chrono` macro.
+The requested new value of this macro (`201803L`) is actually lower than the current value
+(`201907L`, not `201611L` as listed in [P1902R1](http://wg21.link/p1902r1)).
+The chair of SG10 has confirmed that the request to change this macro's value is an error.
+The pre-existing, higher value is retained.

 Did not change the value of the `__cpp_lib_ranges` macro.
 The requested new value of this macro (`201907L`) is lower than the value `201911L` introduced by